robinhood/faust/docs/userguide/models.rst

 .. seealso::

-    See the :ref:`codecs` section for more information about codecs and how to define your own.
+    - The :ref:`codecs` section -- for more information about codecs and how to define your own.

 .. topic:: Sending/receiving raw values